tytydraco/yessleep/out/A_Town_You_Can_Only_Reach_By_Mistake.md

 It's silent, except the electric hum of the ugly halogen lighting.
 Yellow linoleum floors.
 Rows of half empty store shelves, some bags of what looks to be generic white bread.
 A colorful banner in one corner that reads, ESTERDAY, NO LONGER YESTERDAY!

 Then cut to the dim interior of an ancient barn.
 A horse stall.
-Some hulking creature seems to be crouched in the far darkness, to dim to make out, and a low voice uttering things incomprehensible.
+Some hulking creature seems to be crouched in the far darkness, too dim to make out; vaguely humanoid, it seems  to be uttering things incomprehensible, in a low unearthly tongue.
+Then,

-Over.
+It's over.

 The thing is, these are all places I've been.
 I've seen that lonesome little laundromat, that liminal and empty store with its desolate shelves.

+They horrify me, these scenes, but I need to know.

+To feel that stillness again.
+That out-of-timeness.

 Does anyone have anymore information on this place?
 Have you tried to go there?